The Science of Marketing Bioresearch Brands.™

 3. Go find your buyers

 Marketing is a two-way relationship.
-However much you may love certain features and benefits of your offering, your marketing needs to focus on what matters to your buyers.
+However much you may love certain features and benefits of your offering, you are NOT your buyers or users.
+Your marketing needs to focus on what matters to your buyers.
 You’ll also need to identify which channels they’re most receptive to.

 Look for your target market in the places they’re most active.
 If you’re not sure where that is — or even if you think you know — try testing the same message in multiple channels to see what gets the most response.
 Don’t ignore “old fashioned” media like print.
 Many older audiences still prefer it.
 Even many younger people think it has more credibility because it costs more than online ads.
 Use it to support your digital efforts.